gitlabhq/gitlabhq/doc/user/project/issue_board.md

 but this can be changed in the dropdown menu next to the **Add issues** button in the modal.

-Within this modal you can also issues.
+Within this modal you can also filter issues.
 This is done by using the filters at the top of the modal.

 You can filter by author, assignee, milestone and label.